GluuFederation/gluu-docker/examples/multi-hosts/README.md

 In this example, the following services/containers are used to deploy the Gluu stack:

 - Consul service
+- Vault service
+- Registrator service
 - config-init container
-- Redis as caching service
 - OpenDJ container
 - oxAuth service
 - oxTrust service